Su-823/Su-823.github.io/_pages/about.md

+---
+title: "About Me"
+permalink: /about/
+layout: single
+---

 Self Introduction
 ======
 I am currently a graduate student at the National University of Singapore, where I focus on medical image segmentation.
 Previously, I completed my undergraduate studies at the School of Science and Engineering, Chinese University of Hong Kong (Shenzhen).
 During my undergraduate years, I developed a strong interest in machine learning and reinforcement learning, which laid a solid foundation for my current research.
 My academic journey has been driven by a passion for solving real-world problems through intelligent systems, and I am particularly motivated by the potential of machine learning in advancing healthcare technologies.